The Turks and Caicos are a group of islands on the edge of the Caribbean with some of the best beaches and reefs in the world.

 As an island nation, we are on the front line of climate change, though fortunately our reef system is healthy and our water is crystal clear.

 We want to keep it that way.

 Our festival will celebrate film-makers who are making a difference to the environment and promoting an understanding of ocean conservation issues.

-There will be awards for projects made by local film-makers and awards given specifically to invited guests.
+There are awards for projects made by local film-makers and awards given specifically to invited guests.

-There will be no jury as such but audience awards will be made to films selected by attendees
+There will be no jury as such but audience awards are made to films selected by attendees

 There are no restrictions on length nor on a film's previous release history.
 We are looking at any relevant film from the past couple of years.